Mookeis/CP317-W2018-G3/documents/Subby-Requirements.md

 This application is intended as a proof-of-concept and not for production-level scalability.
 As such, while common sense is to be used when implementing features, pre-optimization is not desired.
 For example, the application should be able to support 10 concurrent users at all times, or roughly 150 requests per minute (if each user were to make a request every 4 seconds).

 ### 3.6.
 Reliability
-The application will not crash or produce unexpected errors when within the performance confines outlined in section 3.5.
+The application will not crash or produce unexpected errors when within the performance confinements outlined in section 3.5.
 Additionally, Subby will likely depend on a separate database server, so cases where this server becomes unavailable should be considered.
 As this is a proof of concept, load balancing, automated scaling, host health checks, or other reliability strategies are not required at this stage.

 ### 3.7.
 Security
 There are a few main areas of concern for the security of this application:
 * **User Passwords:** User passwords must be hashed with a unique salt in the event that a malicious actor were to obtain a dump of the database.
-Additionally, user invitations must use one-time tokens; password resets require confirmation; and administrators are able to modify user account access should a user become compromised.
+Additionally, user invitations must use one-time tokens; password resets require confirmation; administrators are able to modify user account access should a user become compromised.
 * **Administrators:** Administrator accounts have powerful capabilities, and should only be created manually via migration.
 No UI will exist allowing a user or administrator to change their permission level.
 * **SQL Injection:** No queries are to be manually written that might allow for a user to supply a malicious payload.
 * **Logging:** Basic logging should be done for future investigation of security issues (request information such as route, client IP, etc).